0CRYT/Chat-Plus-Config/README.md

 Delta Chat, if you are in this tab you do not need to type /d to chat in delta chat just type the message!
 <br><br>
 Activity:<br>
-Pokedollar transactions, Party Chat, Raids/Dungeons and other activities If you are in this tab you do not need to type /p to chat in party chat just type the message!
+Pokedollar transactions, Party Chat, Raids/Dungeons and other activities<br>
+If you are in this tab you do not need to type /p to chat in party chat just type the message!
 <br><br>
 Misc:<br>